Analytic force-free jet from disk-fed rotating black holes: Introduction

-In addition, recent developments have highlighted the importance of the underlying geometric structure of spacetime in force-free electromagnetic fields that open new avenues for the construction of analytic FFE solutions.
-Building on the covariant formulation of FFE introduced by Uchida~\cite{Uchida_1997}, Gralla and Jacobson~\cite{Gralla_Jacobson:2014} developed a fully spacetime-covariant approach to FFE.
-In this formulation, FFE fields are emphasized to be so-called degenerate field, allowing them to be understood in terms of two-dimensional foliations of spacetime.
-In the magnetically-dominated case, these foliations represent the time evolution of magnetic field lines, along which particles are confined to.
+Efforts to solve the FFE equations have increasingly leaned toward geometrical approaches.
+Recent developments have highlighted the importance of the underlying geometric structure of the background spacetime of force-free electromagnetic fields that opened new avenues for constructing analytic FFE solutions.
+Building on the covariant formulation of FFE introduced by Uchida~\cite{Uchida_1997,Uchida:1997b}, Gralla and Jacobson~\cite{Gralla_Jacobson:2014} developed a fully spacetime-covariant approach to FFE using exterior calculus.
+With this formulation, they were able to recover several known FFE solutions, as well as the properties of black hole force-free magnetospheres, in a more concise and elegant manner.
+Also, in this formalism, force-free fields naturally appear as so-called degenerate fields, allowing them to be associated with two-dimensional foliations of the background spacetime.
+These foliations represent the time evolution of magnetic field lines of force-free magnetospheres, to which the force-free plasma is confined.

-Moreover, Menon~\cite{Menon_2021} further established the connection between foliations in the background spacetime and the force-free field.
-In this new formalism, the foliations can be described in terms of the tetrad of an inertial frame on the background spacetime.
-He then showed a condition on the geometry of the foliations in terms of the tetrad that a force-free field has to satisfy.
-Adhikari et al.~\cite{Adhikari_etal_2024} exploited this geometric approach to build new exact solutions in Kerr background by noting that inertial frames are generally connected with each other via a Lorentz transformation.
-But, in general, exploiting this approach comes also with analytic difficulties comparable to those encountered in solving the highly nonlinear force-free equations in Kerr spacetime.
-We suspect though that it is especially effective in flat spacetime, as demonstrated in this paper.